-If a couple is planning to marry, the two partners are already deeply connected.
-They probably want each other to make decisions in case of an emergency.
-However, if they are not yet spouses in the eyes of the law, they may not be considered next of kin.
-There are ways to address this in an estate plan.
+When a couple is planning to marry, they are already deeply connected and may desire that their partner make decisions in emergency situations.
+However, if they are not yet legally recognized as spouses, they might not be considered next of kin.
+Estate planning can help address this issue.

-It may be necessary for a fiancé to name his or her future spouse as the beneficiary and heir in certain estate planning documents.
-It is also beneficial to name a fiancé on certain documents, such as a living will or health care power of attorney.
-Doing this can reduce complications in case something happens before the wedding.
+A fiancé may need to designate their future spouse as the beneficiary and heir in certain estate planning documents.
+It is also advantageous to include the fiancé in specific documents, such as a living will or health care power of attorney, to minimize complications should something occur before the wedding.

-As soon as a Texas couple decides to marry they can take steps to protect their immediate and future financial and legal interests.
-One way to do this is through certain estate planning decisions.
-It may be helpful to work with an experienced attorney in order to understand exactly what steps are necessary and what adjustments could be most beneficial in the individual situation.
+As soon as a Texas couple decides to marry, they can take measures to protect their immediate and long-term financial and legal interests.
+One approach is through strategic estate planning decisions.
+Working with an experienced attorney can be helpful to understand the necessary steps and the most beneficial adjustments for their unique situation.